 - A local Specialist Plastic Surgeon, with the appropriate qualifications & recognised associations.

 - A Surgeon who operates in an accredited hospital, not in the back-room of a clinic.

 - Proven experience & good reviews from real patients on reputable websites or recommendations from your friends, family or GP.

 Our Specialist Plastic Surgeons

 About our Surgeons

 At Cosmetic Surgery for Women and Men, we have a team of FRACS qualified Specialist Surgeons in Breast Reduction Surgery.
-Our team of Specialists Plastic Surgeons includes Dr Craig Rubinstein, Dr Douglas McManamny, Dr Geoff Barnett, Dr Rebecca Wyten & Dr Richard Sackelariou.
+Our team of Specialists Plastic Surgeons includes Dr Craig Rubinstein, Dr Douglas McManamny, Dr Geoff Barnett, Dr Rebecca Wyten & Dr Richard Sackelariou and Dr Richard Maxwell.